Table of Contents

 If the group decides not to push for slow break bars, the fourth updraft may be used if needed.
-You will use the same stacking spots as the previous three markers.
+You will use the same stacking spots as the earlier three markers.
 This will only happen if your group has good damage, with plenty of time left to push for the kill (#10).

 These markers are highlighted as an indication of Gorsevals phase change.
 You will hold him at these points until he warps into the center of the arena.
-From here he will perform his Ghastly Rampage.
+From here he will do his Ghastly Rampage.